ibrahimWassouf/studyGale/_posts/2023-05-18-How-To-Pass-CSCI2122.md

 the lectures.
 This may seem unreasonable, but keep in mind that they are not tasking you with reading every word and memorizing it.
 Reading textbook follow a different approach than you would with other mediums like an article or a novel.
+We'll talk about two important things to keep in mind when reading the textbook.

 There are many strategies used that focus on either increasing reading comprehension or speed.
-There are things like using a epub reader and increasing the margins to lower the number of saccades your eyes make across the page to avoiding internally speaking the words when reading.
-These sorts of hack may or may not work for you, but they are just a google search away if you’re interested.
-You should try them out and figure out what works for you if you’d like.
+There are things like using an epub reader and increasing the margins to lower the number of saccades your eyes make across the page and avoiding internally speaking the words when reading.
+These sorts of hacks may or may not work for you, but they are just a google search away if you’re interested.
 However, the most important advice that definitely isn’t hackish is to scan through the chapter multiple times before actually reading the book.
 There is a process for this and is easily found online, just google “how to read a textbook”.
-The variations all do the same thing, they develop an outline of the content in the chapter before you actually begin reading or understanding the material.
-There are many benefits to this.
+The variations all do the same thing, they develop an outline of the content in the chapter before you actually begin understanding the material.

+There are many benefits to getting a summary of the content before learning.
 First, we aren’t build to process the unknown very well.
 When we face a topic that we don’t understand (especially when an assessment is coming up) we tend to become bogged down by our emotional responses.
 We may be stressed and anxious from the upcoming assessment and are more worried about failing than actually learning.
+If you read a chapter or go through the lecture without having a clear idea of what the main topics are.
+Every time you encounter a new key term that you don’t know, it will elicit a genuine fear response in you.
+Getting a summary of the content beforehand helps you prepare for what's coming so there are no suprises.

-If you read a chapter or go through the lecture without having a clear idea of what the main topics are, every time you encounter a new key term that you don’t know it will elicit a genuine fear response in you.
-This will also allow you to one get a sense of what are the most important take-aways from the chapter and help you not get caught up in small or irrelevant details.
-Who knew that the “learning objectives” at the start of every chapter is actually useful for something.
+Reviewing the content before will also allow you to one get a sense of what are the most important take-aways from the chapter and help you avoid getting caught up in small or irrelevant details.
+Who knew that the _learning objectives_ at the start of every chapter is actually useful for something.

+You should try them out and figure out what works for you if you’d like.ast piece of advice for csci2122 specifically, do the textbook questions.
+This may vary slightly depending on the instructor, but it is highly likely that most of the questions that come up on the quizzes and assignments will be very similar if not idetical to the textbook questions.
+On most of the quizzes, I landed above an A, except for one.
+For one quiz I didn't have the time to review any of the material and ended up getting 22%.
+When reviewing for the final, I realized that every question on that quiz was as close to a copy paste to the questions in the textbook.
+If you think that this indicates that you don't need to attend the lectures, reread section 1.

 ## Section 3 – How to not fear practicums